Thorinwasher/BlockAnimator/README.md

 # Project status
-The project is currently in late prototype stage.
-I Will find a way on how to publish this to a repository and so on  later on.
+This project is still in early development, expect issues and don't use in production.

 # How to import
 Firstly you need to add the repository used by this project: